-More than 100 members have shared their stories since late September; their stories help inform MOAA’s advocacy efforts.
+Hundreds of members have shared their stories since late September; their stories help inform MOAA’s advocacy efforts.
 Join their ranks by filling out MOAA's Legislative Action Center engagement form or by emailing email@example.com.

 Defense officials confirmed that 27% of the pharmacies in the Tricare retail pharmacy network are leaving as of Oct.
 24. Those leaving are community and independent pharmacies.

 “Express Scripts Inc., the pharmacy contractor responsible for maintaining the Tricare pharmacy network, has said that of the roughly 55,586 network retail pharmacies, 14,963 will not continue participation in the network,” said Peter Graves, spokesman for the Defense Health Agency, in a statement provided to Military Times.

 “Despite this change, the Tricare retail network will continue to meet or exceed Tricare’s standard for pharmacy access,” Graves said.
 CVS and Walgreens, as well as many grocery store pharmacies and smaller chains continue to participate.